 - Get creative.
 Activities like painting, dancing, making music and writing can help you express your thoughts and feelings, which reduces emotional stress.
 What’s more: working with your hands produces feel-good chemicals in your brain that protect against depression.
 Instead of lounging around the house, do something creative (and fun!) to truly recharge emotionally.

 - Visualize.
 Make the most of lying on the couch (or the beach!) by using the power of your imagination to unwind and recharge.
 Engage all of your senses to create a vivid picture of a relaxing scene, like the forrest or a starry sky.
+If you struggle to visualize calming scenarios, let the Flowly app take you through several Virtual Realities designed for relaxation.

 - Try progressive muscle relaxation.
 By systematically tensing and relaxing different muscle groups, you become familiar with how that feels.
 With practice, you’ll notice where tension builds up in your body – and what you can do to relax.